 Unfortunately, not many people realize that addiction and mental illness go hand-in-hand.
 According to the National Survey on Drug Use and Health, as many as 17 million US adults experienced mental illness and substance abuse together in 2020 alone.

 This statistic proves that addiction and mental health illness go hand-in-hand for many individuals.
-Because of this fact, it’s imperative that addiction centers offer dual diagnosis in Orange County.
-Through dual diagnosis treatment centers in Orange County, those who suffer from a co-occurring disorder can receive the proper help they need.
+Because of this fact, it’s imperative that addiction centers offer dual diagnosis in Garden Grove, Orange County.
+Through dual diagnosis treatment centers near Garden Grove, those who suffer from a co-occurring disorder can receive the proper help they need.

 To make matters worse, addiction and mental illness play off of each other, often for the worse.
 If addiction is treated without treating mental illness, it’s difficult for the patient to succeed in the long run.
 Conversely, individuals with mental illness are more prone to addiction.

 As a result, it’s imperative to receive dual diagnosis treatment if you suffer from co-occurring illnesses.
-Dual diagnosis treatment centers in Orange County provide comprehensive medical care to treat both illnesses together.
+Dual diagnosis treatment centers in Garden Grove and around Orange County provide comprehensive medical care to treat both illnesses together.
 That way, patients can receive top medical help, advice, and resources for both conditions.
 This treatment approach often leads to the most success and long-lasting results.

 Whenever you receive comprehensive care for your co-occurring illnesses, you learn how to cope with both.
 That way, you know how to continue on your journey to sobriety, even when you get out in real-world scenarios.
 Likewise, you know how to look past your mental disorder to live the life you’ve always wanted.

-Our comprehensive medical detox program in Orange County, California may be covered by your health insurance, leaving you with minimal out of-pocket costs for a very high level of care.
+Our comprehensive dual diagnosis program in Garden Grove, Orange County may be covered by your health insurance, leaving you with minimal out of-pocket costs for a very high level of care.

 Don’t hesitate to reach out – make this call the one that changes everything.

-What to Expect When You Enter a Dual-Diagnosis Treatment Center in Orange County
+What to Expect When You Enter Dual-Diagnosis Treatment

 Our dual diagnosis treatment begins with a comprehensive intake evaluation.
 This evaluation occurs upon admission, and it is used to determine all occurring illnesses and used substances.
 This evaluation creates the basis for our treatment approach by telling us all the information we need to know about your co-occurring disorders.